cantaloupe-project/cantaloupe/README.md

 `e.i.l.cantaloupe.processor.Processor` interface.
 See the interface documentation for details and the existing implementations for examples.

-A more difficult option would be to add an ImageIO format plugin instead of a custom processor, and then use ImageIoProcessor with it.
+Another option would be to add an ImageIO format plugin instead of a custom processor, and then use ImageIoProcessor or JaiProcessor with it.

 ## Contributing Code